Indonesia court allows dam in orangutan habitat to proceed

 Advertisement

-"We will take all available legal channels," said Dana Prima Tarigan, the group's executive director for North Sumatra
+"We will take all available legal channels," said Dana Prima Tarigan, the group's executive director for North Sumatra.

+The group said the judges considered the case from a narrow administrative perspective and ignored its environmental and conservation dimensions.

 China's state-owned Sinohydro is building the dam, which is reportedly financed by Chinese loans.
 Critics of the project say it's part of China's "Belt and Road" plans to carpet Asia with Chinese-financed infrastructure and extend its economic and political influence.